-The Foundation of the Diocese supports the religious, educational and charitable work of Episcopal parishes and institutions in the diocese through grants and loans.
+The Foundation of the Diocese is a 501(c)3 registered charity that supports the religious, educational and charitable work of Episcopal parishes and institutions in the diocese through grants and loans.

 The Foundation focuses on projects related to stewardship of property, program development, and community outreach, especially among parishes or institutions with limited financial resources.

-The Foundation makes grants of up to $10,000 and loans (funding levels and terms at Foundation discretion) to Episcopal parishes and institutions in the Diocese for:
+The Foundation makes grants of up to $10,000 and loans (funding levels and terms at the Foundation’s discretion and amount of grant or loan money available at the time, with interest rates for loans typically 2 points below prime) to Episcopal parishes and institutions in the Diocese for:

 - programs and ministries

 - facilities (including building, replacing, improving or expanding)

 The Foundation only funds work that is planned for the year of application, and does not retroactively fund work already done.
 Loans or grants received for work to be done in any given year as part of a multi-year project planned by the applicant does not guarantee or ensure the availability of further support from the Foundation for future phases of the project.

 The Foundation Board considers the following factors when determining whether to make a loan or grant:

 - the viability of the applicant organization;

 - the availability of Foundation funds;